 The Capital One Platinum Secured credit card credit limit is $200.
 Everyone who gets approved for Capital One Platinum Secured is guaranteed a credit limit of at least $200.
 The minimum security deposit required to open a Capital One Platinum Secured account is $49, $99 or $200, depending on your credit standing when you apply.

 The Capital One Platinum Secured card credit limit that you start with isn't necessarily your credit line forever.
 Capital One will usually allow you to increase your security deposit for a higher credit line.
 In some cases, they'll also … read full answergraduate your secured card to an unsecured card if you've used it responsibly.
 This could get you a higher credit limit, too.

 Key takeaways about the best Capital One cards for rebuilding credit:

-The best Capital One credit card for rebuilding credit is the Capital One Secured Mastercard because it has a $0 annual fee.
-The Capital One Secured Card also reports to all 3 major credit bureaus (Experian, Equifax and TransUnion) on a monthly basis.
-That means it will help you rebuild your credit if you use it responsibly.… read full answer
+Both the Capital One Quicksilver Secured and the Capital One Platinum Secured accept people with bad credit and report to all 3 major credit bureaus (Experian, Equifax, and TransUnion) on a monthly basis.
+That means either card will help you rebuild your credit if you use it responsibly.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.